mleggett25/Credit_Risk_Analysis/README.md

 ### Resampling Models to Predict Credit Risk
 I first oversampled the data using naive random oversampling, SMOTE oversampling, and undersampling algorithms to predict credit risk.

-- Naive Random Oversampling using RandomOversampler
+#### Naive Random Oversampling using RandomOversampler

 ![Naive Random Oversampling](.Resoures/naive_random_oversampling.PNG)

+- The balanced accuracy score is 65%.
+- The precision score for high_risk is 1% with a sensitivity score of 63%.
+- The precision score for low_risk is 100% with a sensitivity score of 67%.
+The high precision score can be attributed to the high low_risk population.